NewNew Blog PostRead more

 Divergent thinking, critique, and evolution

-The experts start by sharing their initial takes, then immediately challenge each other.
-This phase is intentionally confrontational: assumptions get questioned, frameworks get stress-tested, and perspectives evolve under pressure.
+Experts share initial perspectives, then challenge each other.
+Assumptions get questioned, frameworks get stress-tested, and positions evolve under pressure.

 1